DebdootManna/complete-portfolio/README.md

 ## Project Overview

 This is a personal portfolio website showcasing the professional journey, skills, and projects of Debdoot Manna.
-Built with modern web technologies, the site provides a comprehensive view of my professional capabilities and creative endeavors.
+Built with modern web technologies, the site provides a comprehensive view of my professional capabilities and creative endeavours.

 ## Technologies Used